modelscope/agentscope/docs/tutorial/205-memory.md

 - **`retrieve_by_embedding`**: Retrieves `messages` that are most similar to a query, based on their embeddings.
 It uses a provided metric to determine the relevance and can return the top `k` most relevant messages.
 - **`get_embeddings`**: Return the embeddings for all messages in memory.
 If a message does not have an embedding and an embedding model is provided, it will generate and store the embedding for the message.

-For more details about the usage of `Memory` and `Message`, please refer to the API references.
+For more details about the usage of `Memory` and `Msg`, please refer to the API references.